fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

             - **Feed the World**: +6 Food in your Settlements following your Religion.
             - **Tikkun Olam**: +2 Influence for every foreign Settlement following your Religion. +1 Influence for each of your Settlements following your Religion.
             - **Covenant**: +3 Science, Culture, Happiness, Influence, and Gold on the Temple in your Holy City.
 If you retain this Belief, this bonus transfers to your Palace in Modern.
 This Belief can be chosen by multiple civilizations.
-                - **Dev Note**: We moved the bonus in Modern to ensure you didn’t lose it if you overbuilt your Temple.
+                - **Dev Note**: We moved the bonus in Modern to ensure you didn't lose it if you overbuilt your Temple.
 We considered starting it on your Palace in Exploration, but wanted to let it count towards the Enlightenment Legacy Path.
             - **Pushkaram**: +1 Influence for every Navigable River tile in foreign Settlements following your Religion.
         - New Enhancer Beliefs:
             - **Divine Inspiration**: Gain 2 Missionaries when you build a Wonder.
 This belief can be chosen by multiple civilizations.